 Traffic congestion is already presenting challenges for the island.
 Bahrain in 2020 will be one of the first Nations to implement nationwide 5G network connectivity.
 GeoAI applications can offer key solutions to automated monitoring of traffic movement, enabling solutions such as smart signaling ensuring flow and decongestion of the network at peak times.
 This information can then feedback to provide real traffic load analysis to planners with high-fidelity and confidence.
-Bahrain by the 1960s had less than 15,000 vehicles and a population of 160,000.
-In fact Bahrain cleverly changed from right-hand to left-hand traffic network in 1967 in readiness for GCC land connectivity.
-Come 2020, nearly
+Bahrain by the 1960s had less than 18,000 vehicles and a population of around 160,000.
+In fact Bahrain cleverly changed from driving on the left to a right-side driving traffic network in 1967 in readiness for GCC land connectivity.
+Come 2020, nearly 800,000 cars are on-road and the population of 1.5 Million is rapidly growing.
+Approximately 2 Million vehicles cross the causeway annually.
+At peak, crossings can equate to over 150,000 vehicles on a single day.
+The population is on track to double by 2035 if growth not curtailed.
+Measures are required now to mitigate the urban growth and mobility impact to ensure sustainability.
+Table 1. below provides insight to the principles of urban decision making necessary to advance Bahrain.

-Urban Development and Resilience in the Kingdom of Bahrain: a 3D-Enabled National Geospatial Programme for a Sustainable Future (10735)
+Urban Development and Resilience in the Kingdom of Bahrain: A 3D-enabled National Geospatial Programme for a Sustainable Future (11179)